Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

      role="tabpanel">

 To change the vocalization language of VoiceOver for a word or a sentence, one can use the **accessibilityLanguage**&nbsp; attribute.

-<br>Available through the `UIAccessibility` informal protocol, this attribute allows to specify a language for a dedicated text.
+Available through the `UIAccessibility` informal protocol, this attribute allows to specify a language for a dedicated text.

 </div>
 <div class="tab-pane" id="changeLang-Example" role="tabpanel">

-If we use the `accessibilityLanguage` attribute on a `UILabel`, it will be vocalized by <span lang="en">VoiceOver</span> in the language set on this attribute.
+If we use the `accessibilityLanguage` attribute on a `UILabel`, it will be vocalized by VoiceOver in the language set on this attribute.
-<pre><code class="objective-c">
+<pre><code class="objectivec">
 - (IBAction)tapHere:(UIButton *)sender {

     myLabel.accessibilityLanguage = @"fr";